Reloaded-Project/Reloaded.Memory.Buffers/README.md

 ## Crate Features (Rust)

-- *no_format*: Disables formatting code in errors, saving ~8kB of space.
+- `no_format`: Disables formatting code in errors, saving ~8kB of space.
-- *size_opt*: Makes cold paths optimized for size instead of optimized for speed.
+- `size_opt`: Makes cold paths optimized for size instead of optimized for speed.
 [Requires 'nightly' Rust]
-- *c_exports*: Provides C exports for the library.
+- `c_exports` Provides C exports for the library.

 ## Community Feedback